finessed/airline/airport.locator/README.md

 ## Run

-To start a web server for the application, run:
+To start a web server on port 8080 for the application, run:

-    java -jar airport.locator-0.3.2-standalone.jar
+    java -jar airport.locator-0.4.1-standalone.jar 8080

-To do - the port is currently hard-coded to 8080.

 # Resources provided